ofiwg/libfabric/man/fi_tagged.3.md

 *FI_COMPLETION*
 : Indicates that a completion entry should be generated for the specified operation.
-The endpoint must be bound to an event queue with FI_COMPLETION that corresponds to the specified operation, or this flag is ignored.
+The endpoint must be bound to a completion queue with FI_SELECTIVE_COMPLETION that corresponds to the specified operation, or this flag is ignored.

 *FI_MORE*
 : Indicates that the user has additional requests that will